What is the status of the U.S. nuclear industry?

 Did you know?

-The Grand Coulee Dam in Washington has the most electricity generation capacity of any electric power plant in the United States at 7,079 megawatts (MW) net summer capacity.
-The Palo Verde nuclear power plant in Arizona ranks second in the nation with a capacity of 3,937 MW.
+The Grand Coulee Dam in Washington has the most electricity generation capacity of any electric power plant in the United States—7,079 megawatts (MW) net summer capacity.
+The Palo Verde nuclear power plant in Arizona has the second-largest generating capacity—3,937 MW.
 Nuclear power plants generally use more of their electricity generating capacity on an annual basis than hydropower facilities.
-In 2017, Grand Coulee generated about 21 million megawatthours of electricity, while Palo Verde generated about 32 million megawatthours.
+In 2018, Grand Coulee generated about 21 million megawatthours of electricity, while Palo Verde generated about 31 million megawatthours.

-Electricity generation from commercial nuclear power plants in the United States began in the late 1950s.
-As of the end of December 2017, the United States had 99 operating commercial nuclear reactors at 61 nuclear power plants in 30 states.
-The average age of these nuclear reactors is about 37 years old.
-The oldest operating reactors, Nine Mile Point Unit 1 and Oyster Creek, began commercial operation in December 1969.
-The newest reactor to enter service, Watts Bar Unit 2, came online in 2016, the first reactor to come online since 1996 when the Watts Bar Unit 1 came online.
-Twenty shut down power reactors at 18 sites are being decommissioned.
+Electricity generation from commercial nuclear power plants in the United States began in 1958.
+As of the end of December 2018, the United States had 98 operating commercial nuclear reactors at 60 nuclear power plants in 30 states.
+The average age of these nuclear reactors is about 38 years old.
+The oldest operating reactor, Nine Mile Point Unit 1 in New York, began commercial operation in December 1969.
+The newest reactor to enter service, Watts Bar Unit 2, came online in 2016—the first reactor to come online since 1996 when the Watts Bar Unit 1 came online.
+Nineteen shut down commercial power reactors at 17 sites are in various stages of decommissioning.

-Although six nuclear reactors have been shut down since 2013, total nuclear electricity generation capacity at the end of 2017 was about the same as total capacity in 2003, when the United States had 104 operating reactors.
+Although seven nuclear reactors have been shut down since 2013, total nuclear electricity generation capacity at the end of 2018 was about the same as total capacity in 2003, when the United States had 104 operating reactors.
 Power plant uprates—modifications to increase capacity—at nuclear power plants have made it possible for the entire operating nuclear reactor fleet to maintain a relatively consistent total electricity generation capacity.
-These uprates, combined with high capacity utilization rates (or capacity factors), have allowed nuclear power plants to maintain a consistent share of about 20% of total annual U.S. electricity generation since 1990.
+These uprates, combined with high capacity utilization rates (or capacity factors), have helped nuclear power plants maintain a consistent share of about 20% of total annual U.S. electricity generation since 1990.
 Some reactors have also increased annual electricity generation by shortening the length of time reactors are offline for refueling.

 Thirty states have at least one commercial nuclear reactor

-Most of U.S. commercial nuclear power reactors are located east of the Mississippi River.
-Illinois has more reactors than any state with 11 reactors at 6 plants, and at the end of 2017, had the largest total nuclear net summer electricity generation capacity of about 11,590 megawatts (MW).
-The largest reactor in the United States, with an electricity generating capacity of about 1,400 MW, is the Grand Gulf Nuclear Station, located in Port Gibson, Mississippi.
-The smallest operating reactors, each with a net summer generating capacity of about 520 MW, are at the Prairie Island nuclear plant in Red Wing, Minnesota.
-Two new nuclear reactors are under construction in Georgia, each with a planned electricity generation capacity of about 1,120 MW.
+Most U.S. commercial nuclear power reactors are located east of the Mississippi River.
+Illinois has more reactors than any state (11 reactors at 6 plants), and at the end of 2018, it had the largest total nuclear net summer electricity generation capacity at about 11,580 megawatts (MW).
+The Grand Gulf Nuclear Station in Port Gibson, Mississippi, has the largest U.S. nuclear reactor, which has an electricity generating capacity of about 1,400 MW.
+The two smallest operating reactors, each with a net summer generating capacity of about 520 MW, are at the Prairie Island nuclear plant in Red Wing, Minnesota.
+Two new nuclear reactors are under construction in Georgia, each with a planned electricity generation capacity of about 1,100 MW.

 Many nuclear power plants have more than one reactor